8 Unique Ways | How To Remove Iron on Patches

-- After the item gets soaked, make sure you put something heavy on the patch so that the patch gets wholly submerged into the water.
+- After the item gets soaked, make sure you put something heavy on the patch so that the patch gets wholly submerged in the water.

 - Drain your cloth and re-fill the sink with warm water when the water cools down.

 - Repeat the process!
-But this time, keep the item soaked into the water for about 2-3 hours.
+But this time, keep the item soaked in the water for about 2-3 hours.

-- Now, slowly and gradually, start to peel off the patch adhere to the item.
+- Now, slowly and gradually, start to peel off the patch and adhere it to the item.

 - Once the patch falls out, use Goo-gone or any adhesive removers to loosen the glue.